Big Al (play)

-Big Al is an Off-Broadway play by Brian Goluboff that went up at the Arclight Theatre.
+Big Al is an Off-Broadway play by Bryan Goluboff that went up at the Arclight Theatre.
 It was originally a 1991 play that premiered at the Ensemble Studio Theatre's marathon, then 1992 at the American Jewish Theatre, and in 1993 it was a 24-minute film on Showtime.
 It then was a one-act play that premiered at Man In The Moon Theatre in London in 1996.

 Plot

 Scene One follows bipolar Leo, who is an obsessed fan of Al Pacino.
 His more mature friend Ricky and him are wannabe screenwriters.
 It also has them cooking up an elaborate plot that will appeal to Al. Leo obsession turns to insanity.
 Scene Two is several years later and Leo was released from the mental institution.
 It shows how the two friends' lives have taken turns, not necessarily unpredictable, but turns nonetheless.
 Scene Three is where Frank Rose Jr. enters, and is a nightmarish mirror of Leo's fantasy life.
 He is Mr. Pacino's bodyguard.
 Scene Four is the redemption, where friends and friends, and the optimism leaves you with the feeling something good is about to happen.